 One feature that LG users will be familiar with is QSlide, which is a multitasking feature exclusive to LG handsets.
 It allows you to run two apps simultaneously, and while that sounds to be a bit much for smartphones, it can come in handy when you're reading or watching videos on your phone.

 QSlide allows an active app to shrink down and become transparent - you can control its transparency with a slider - while you work in another app or browse through the home screen or apps page.

-It's a nice feature to have, but like the dual-window multitasking feature on the Samsung Galaxy phones and tablets, I didn't find myself using it much.
+It's a nice feature to have, but like the dual-window multitasking feature on the Samsung Galaxy phones and tablets, we didn't find ourselves using it much.

 From the apps screen, you'll also have quick access to the phone's widgets.
 Simply tap on the Widgets tab up top and you can choose the ones you want to add to your home screens.

 Interestingly, tapping on the gear button in the apps screen doesn't take you into the phone's settings as you might expect.
 Instead, it gives you the option to customize the apps screen, whether that means rearranging them or creating folders.